d-nakamichi/khi_robot/docs/ConnectingRealRobot.md

 If the message includes `[REALTIME]`, the process is using `SCHED_FIFO` scheduling.

-When the real-time control process is ready to go, the following messages will be displayed by the process.
+When the real-time control process is ready to control robot arm, the following messages will be displayed by the process.

 ```bash
 [KhiRobotKrnxDriver] State 0: ACTIVATING -> ACTIVE
 ```

-Once the above messages is confirmed, you are able to start real-time control of the robot from the operation interface of “rviz” or the python’s MoveIt!
+Once the above messages is confirmed, you are able to control robot arm of the robot from the operation interface of “rviz” or the python’s MoveIt!
 Commander.
-During the real-time control, the display on the Teach pendant will show the figure below.
+During the control of robot arm, the display on the Teach pendant will show the figure below.

 ![START Display on TP](start-display-on-tp.png)]